pdiegmann/copilot-study/README.md

 # Copima: GitLab Crawler Study Platform

 Copima is a modular platform for conducting, managing, and analyzing privacy-focused GitLab crawler studies.
-It consists of two main components—**copilot-study** and **crawlz**—orchestrated via Docker Compose for seamless deployment and integration.
+It consists of two main components—**web** and **crawler**—orchestrated via Docker Compose for seamless deployment and integration.

 ---